shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 These two characteristics can be handled using an amplifier and filter, respectively.

 An amplifier increases the magnitude of the input signal from our sensor that is sent to the arduino for analysis.
 It allows us to detect signals at a farther distance.
-A common amplifier used in circuits is the operational amplifier or op-amp which amplifies the voltage difference at the two legs of the op-amp.
+A common amplifier used in circuits is the operational amplifier, or op-amp, which amplifies the voltage difference at the two legs of the op-amp.

 ![](./AcousticPictures/SCHNon_InvertingOpAmp.jpg)
 > Figure 1.
 Typical Non-inverting Operational Amplifier

-Notice the resistors attached to the negative leg of the op-amp (Figure 1), this is a feedback loop.
+Notice the resistors attached to the negative leg of the op-amp (Figure 1).
+This is a feedback loop.
 Feedback loops are usually a network of resistors and capacitors that create a transfer function between the input and output of the amplifier.
 The ratio and configuration of these components determine the gain, or level of amplification of our output signal compared to the input signal.
 In this case the gain is 1+ R2/R1.

 Read more about op amps [here](http://www.electronics-tutorials.ws/opamp/opamp_1.html).

 Filters are important for removing noise that may interfere with the signal we want to detect.
-For example, if we want to detect a 660 Hz starting signal, we have to ensure that other frequencies from background noise or talking will not interfere with our sensor.
+For example, if we want to detect a 660 Hz starting signal, we have to ensure that other frequencies from background noise, such as human speech, will not interfere with our sensor.
 There are three different types of filters: low-pass, high-pass, and band-pass.
 Low-pass filters allow frequencies below a threshold value, called the cut-off frequency, to pass unaltered while diminishing the magnitude of frequencies above cut-off.
-A high-pass filter does the opposite and leaves frequencies greater than the cut-off frequency unaltered while filtering out lower frequencies.
+A high-pass filter does the opposite, leaving frequencies greater than the cut-off frequency unaltered while filtering out lower frequencies.
 The band-pass filter combines the low-pass and high-pass filter and only allows frequencies within a certain range (or band) to pass through.

 ## Required Materials
 ### Acoustic Team: